ccozad/advent-of-code/README.md

 The general apporach for day 1 is to recognize the first and last digits amid a wide variety of text.
 Part 2 introduces a tricky undocumented case that you have to code around.

+### Concepts
+  - Regular expressions are a special language that represent text patterns and operations such as extracting specific parts of a pattern called matches
+  - Many programming languages support regular expressions and often share a common subset of conventions

+### Ideas
+  - Regular expression, RegEx
+  - Regular expression character classes
+  - Regular expression groups
+  - Regular expression quantifiers

+### Resources
   - Regular expressions
     - RegEx Overview https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions
     - Character classes https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Character_classes